|

 exit point of the wire and tie a knot inside to provide strain

 relief.
 Each installation will be different.
-Use your own
+Use your own judgment

-Always reinforce the soldered connection with heat
+Always reinforce the soldered

-coupling with your body, so your completed HT antenna
+from coupling with your body, so your completed HT antenna

 "system" acts much like a center-fed dipole instead of an